zverok/good-value-object/README.md

   q.unit # => #<Quantity::Unit m>
   ```

-* Consider using keyword arguments instead of positional ones, especially if there are more than 2 arguments for constructor, or order is not obvious (is it `GeoPoint.new(lat, lng)` or `GeoPoint.new(lng, lat)`?)
+* Prefer keyword arguments over positional ones in most cases, especially if there are more than 2 arguments for constructor, or order is not obvious (is it `GeoPoint.new(lat, lng)` or `GeoPoint.new(lng, lat)`?)
   * (Obvious yet mandatory: please, use real keyword arguments, not pre-Ruby 2.1 `params = {}` hack)
 * Value construction options could be provided by keyword arguments, but it is undesirable to have both main argument and options as keyword arguments, or having both as positional arguments
   ```ruby